Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`
 * Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
 * Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi)
+* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt)
-* Added support support for 3-letter language codes (example: rhg)
+* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt)

 = 6.0.0 =
 Release Date: December 20th, 2017